We’re super excited to announce that Tour de B.I.F.F is BACK along with our legendary Christmas bash!

 An opportunity to be part of our lively reception team at The Castle has arisen!

-We are looking for a receptionist to work on our busy front desk up to 24 hours a week.
+We are looking for a receptionist to work on our busy front desk 10 to 24 hours a week.
 Flexibility is essential as the shifts are varied and cover weekdays, evenings and some weekends.

 A friendly open manner, enthusiastic attitude towards excellent customer service and a high standard of written and spoken English is essential.
 The ideal candidate should be computer literate and have previous experience in customer service roles.
 An interest in climbing and sustainability is an advantage.

 Wed 20/9/2017 at 12:25 by Amy Yates in News, Events

 Photo: Bjoern Esser

 Anoushé Husain is a public speaker, civil servant and paraclimber refusing to let any barriers get in her way.
 Born missing her right arm below the elbow and experiencing multiple health conditions throughout her life, Anoushé shares her experiences in the build up to Round 2 of the Paraseries at the Castle on 17th October.